 There are dozens of factors that influence the trajectory of a startup company.
 Many things that can kill your operation; for example, high cost of goods, the inability to find qualified employees or simply poor management.
 However, there are only 3 things that can make your company a success.

-They are demand, demand and demand.
+Demand, demand, and demand.

 Let’s use as an example a business that is designed to make a niche product like a high-end trekking attire.
 It is very high-tech, breathable and durable-able to withstand extreme conditions and improve performance.
 Your biggest problem is finding the customers and determining your channels to market.